Dremel 4000 vs 3000

 The EZ Twist nose cap has a wrench that helps you change accessories in a short space of time.

 Motor brushes extend the life of the tool.
 You are allowed to replace them when they are no longer efficient due to wearing down.
-The speed gives maximum performance, and the motor makes it a powerful tool.
+The speed gives maximum performance, making the motor a powerful tool.
 Precision describes the rotary tool.

 The Dremel 3000 has a speed variance of 5,000 to 32,000 rotations per minute.
-Adjust the speed depending on the applications you are using and the material you are working on.
+Adjust the speed depending on your applications and the material you are working on.

 The cool-running ball-bearing construction makes the operation smooth and quiet.